gonzales-lloyd/cs-202-final-project/report.md

 ### Other
 - Unsure what low-pass filter should sound like, but it is implemented according to the diagram sent in the Discord server
 - GUI does not run on Windows without additionally adding several DLL files must also be manually added to the executable folder and to \platforms\... (see https://stackoverflow.com/questions/20495620/qt-5-1-1-application-failed-to-start-because-platform-plugin-windows-is-missi); `windeployqt` appears to fail to add all dependencies
 - The Wav class provides `fileLoaded`, an attribute flag denoting whether an audio file has been successfully loaded or not.
 This flag is only internally used for deciding whether to free the internal buffer or not, but it may be relevant if the class were to ever be used as a library.
+However, it is not used for any form of validation (e.g. blocking processing when no file has been loaded yet).
+- camelCase and snake_case are mixed throughout the program, with no real consistency.

 ## Challenges encountered
 During the project, there were two major challenges we encountered: effectively managing the audio data, and dealing with Qt for the challenge-level project.
 There were also some additional challenges in general, which are described briefly below.